OrionReed/orionreed.com/src/posts/scoped-propagators.md

 ![game](game.mp4)

-## Prior Work & Open Questions
+## Prior Work
-Scoped Propagators are related to [**propagator networks**](https://dspace.mit.edu/handle/1721.1/54635) but differ in three key ways:
+Scoped Propagators are related to [Propagator Networks](https://dspace.mit.edu/handle/1721.1/54635) but differ in three key ways:
 - propagation happens along *edges* instead of *nodes*
-- stateful cells are replaced with schematised nodes, and
-- propagation is limited to a subset of events.
+- propagation is only fired when to a scope condition is met.
-- propagator networks have several advantages as a general-purpose model...

-Qs:
-- function reuse, access to scope
-- handling of side effects
-- handling cycles
-- SISO is easy, but what about MIMO?
-- application to other graph-shaped systems, like graph databases
+- instead of stateful *cell nodes* and *propagator nodes*, all nodes can be stateful and can be of an arbitrary type

+This is also not the first application of propagators to infinite canvas environments, [Dennis Hansen](https://x.com/dennizor/status/1793389346881417323) built an implementation of propagator networks in tldraw, [Holograph](https://www.holograph.so), and motivated the use of the term "propagator" in this model.

+## Open Questions
+Many questions about this model have yet to be answered including questions of *function reuse*, modelling of *side-effects*, handling of *multi-input-multi-output* propagation (which is trivial in traditional propagator networks), and applications to other domains such as graph-databases.

+This model has not yet been formalised, and while the propagators themselves can be simply expressed as a function $f(a,b) \mapsto b'$, I have not yet found an appropriate way to express *scopes* and the relationship between the two.

+These questions, along with formalisation of the model and an examination of real-world usage is left to future work.